g(r) GUI Plugin, Version 1.1

-This plugin provides a simple graphical user interface to the measure gofr command in VMD, which calculates the spherical atomic radial distribution function g(r) between the atom coordinates in two selections over a given trajectory or a subset thereof.
+This plugin provides a simple graphical user interface to the measure gofr and measure rdf commands in VMD, which calculate the spherical atomic radial distribution function g(r) between the atom coordinates in two selections over a given trajectory or a subset thereof.
 You have to have a trajectory already loaded into VMD and have the option to either view the resulting g(r) and/or the corresponding number integral in MultiPlot windows or write the result of the calculation to a file.

 Remarks: